ArhanChaudhary/qter/README.md

 - [References](#references)
 - [Acknowledgements](#acknowledgements)

-# How does qter work?
+# How does Qter work?

 ## Introduction